backdrop-contrib/slick/README.txt

 Some default complex layout skins applied to desktop only, adjust for the mobile accordingly.
 The provided skins are very basic to support the necessary layouts.
-It is not the module job to match your design requirements.
+It is not the module job to match your awesome design requirements.

 Optional skins:
 --------------